Children in Rome: on own

 Posted on Jul 13, 2020 in On your own, Children

-[revised December 2023] Following our post about how to best arrange a family trip in Rome when young travellers are involved, here we collected several suggestions on how to spend your spare time with kids in Rome, divided by age groups:
+[revised February 2026] Following our post about how to arrange a family trip in Rome when young travellers are involved, here we collected several suggestions on how to spend your spare time with kids in Rome, divided by age groups:

 Up to 6 year old.

 • Casina di Raffaello (indoor): it is a game room located in the Borghese Park.
 It’s open everyday except Mondays.
 It’s free for babies up to 3 year old (a ticket applies to older children).
 Check their website for workshops, special events and updated infos.
-A nice playground area is just outdoors
+A playground area is available just outside

 • Borghese Park (outdoor): apart from the “Casina di Raffaello”, the park is a perfect location for young children: you can rent bikes and rickshaws, even a boat to row on the small lake.
 A light train service is offered and rides across the whole park.
 You can arrange a picnic and spend the warmest hours of summer days under the shady trees.

-• Swimming pool (outdoors): during summertime many hotels open their pools to external guests (Parco dei Principi, Aldrovandi, ES, Exedra, Hotel del Gianicolo, Hotel Villa Pamphili, Waldorf Cavalieri…) and this could be a refreshing break for your children.
-There are also public pools such as the Piscina delle Rose in EUR district (B line of the Metro, Palasport stop) or the amusing water park Hydromania leaving the city.
+• Swimming pool (outdoors): during summertime some hotels open their pools to external guests (Parco dei Principi, Aldrovandi, ES, Exedra, Hotel del Gianicolo, Hotel Villa Pamphili, Waldorf Cavalieri…) and this could be a refreshing break for your children.
+There is also a fun water park Hydromania out of the city centre and we listed some public pools in town here

-• Public playgrounds (outdoors): apart from the public parks (Villa Pamphili, Parco degli Acquedotti, Villa Ada, Villa Glori, Villa Torlonia…) there are several nice playgrounds around the city.
+• Public playgrounds (outdoors): apart from the public parks (Villa Pamphili, Parco degli Acquedotti, Villa Ada, Villa Glori, Villa Torlonia…) there are some nice playgrounds in the city.
 We like the one at the back of the Auditorium (tram line n° 2 from Piazza Risorgimento to the end in Piazza Mancini)

 • Libraries and bookshops (indoors): usually young kids like relaxing in the quiet atmosphere of a library or a bookshop.
-In the city centre we recommend the children public library “Biblioteca Centrale dei Ragazzi” closed on Saturday p.m., Sundays and Mondays and located within walking distance of Campo de’ fiori (Via San Paolo alla Regola 15-18).
+In the city centre we recommend the children public library “Biblioteca Centrale dei Ragazzi” (only opened from Tuesday to Friday) located near Campo de’ fiori (Via San Paolo alla Regola 15-18).

 From 7 to 12.